21st Meeting – 28th February 2019

 This has senior representation from all three faculties, from key professional services departments and from the Students’ Union.
 The group meets termly with a remit to review the progress of and provide direction for existing e-learning initiatives, as well as to prioritise requests for future e-learning projects.

-It reports to the Educational Quality Board, with requests for development projects going to the IT Strategy Implementation Board.
+The group does not report to any boards.
+Requests for development projects go to the IT Strategy Implementation Board.

 Download the E-Learning Steering Group Terms of Reference 17-18